HOME | FEATURES | VIRTUAL TOUR | PRICES | CONTACTS | SUPPORT

 How to setup Nautilus on multiple computers connected to a LAN

 Nautilus can be used in “client-server” mode, meaning that a single database can be shared by multiple computers connected to the same local area network (LAN).
-The computers must be connected with cables, and not woth wi-fi, as this second choiche does not guarantees the requested performance and can lead to data corruption.
+The computers must be connected with cables, and not with wi-fi, as this second choiche does not guarantees the requested performance and can lead to data corruption.

 Things to do on the SERVER computer